conjurer-rich/team-topologies-applied/_pages/home.md

   **Price**

   Fixed price per training - max 15 people
-  € 12.000 (excl VAT and travel costs for on-site trainings)
+  € 10.500 (excl VAT and travel costs for on-site trainings)
-  € xxx for training + 2h follow-up session with expert insights based on the outcomes of the training.
+  € 12.500 for training + 2h follow-up session with expert insights based on the outcomes of the training.
   10% discount when buying multiple trainings or workshops

   **Tailored**